Employees with financial stress can cost you money, but don’t worry, there are ways to get productivity back in the workplace.

 There are ways your employees can find out why it’s important to understand how their super is invested and the pros and cons of holding insurance in super.
 And being able to understand the tax and savings advantages can help them make better choices for their retirement goals.

 Help them plan for retirement

-Only one-third of Australian workers are confident about retiring comfortably.
+Our research also found that only one-third of Australian workers are confident about retiring comfortably.
 Help your employees set goals around retirement to reduce the impact of financial stress.
 Ask them to check out the ASFA Retirement Standard so they can start thinking about how they can achieve their desired lifestyle goals in retirement.

 Provide ways they can identify and keep track of their goals